jsdealy/akvsbk/README.md

   events taking place in their surroundings.

 - One of the major themes of AK is infidelity.
-In part the book is a deep exploration on the possible costs and rewards of being unfaithful to a loveless marriage for the sake of what presents itself, at least initially, as true love.
+In part the book is an intense exploration of the possible costs and rewards of being unfaithful to a loveless marriage for the sake of what presents itself, at least initially, as true love.
   A lot of those costs seem specific to the